 Using Field Test Mode

 If you’re really curious about the signal your phone is receiving, determining the dBm on your own phone is a far more accurate measure of signal strength than relying on the number of bars displayed.
 Depending on your device, there are different ways to do this, including using the field test mode available on Android and Apple iOS devices.

 Field Test Mode on iPhone gives users detailed information about their signal and cellular connection, and providers.
 Field Test Mode displays the cell signal on iPhones as a number rather than as signal bars or dots.
-However, with the release of iOS 11 and newer iOS devices, this feature works differently than it used to.

 In order to use Field Test Mode for iPhone, you must have an active cellular connection.
 Then, follow these steps:

 1. Open the “Phone” app on your iPhone and enter the following number exactly: *3001#12345#*